bodywork-ml/ml-pipeline-engineering/README.md

 ## Wrapping-Up

 In the first part of this project we have expended a lot of effort to lay the foundations for the work that is to come - developing the model training job, the prediction service and deploying these to a production environment where they will need to be monitored.
-Thanks to automated tests and CI/CD, out team will be able to quickly iterate towards a well-engineered solution, with results that can be demonstrated to stakeholders early on.
+Thanks to automated tests and CI/CD, our team will be able to quickly iterate towards a well-engineered solution, with results that can be demonstrated to stakeholders early on.